 DataLinker helps industry organisations to connect.
 There's no central database of farm data.

-Data flows point-to-point between organisations, not through a central point.
+Data flows point-to-point between organisations, not through a central point, so there are no transaction charges.

 Will my competitors get all my data?

-You control access through standard data access agreements, and farmers still need to give individual permission for farm-specific data to flow.
+You control access to which data is shared with who through standard data access agreements..
+Farmers also need to give individual permission for farm-specific data to flow.

 How does standardising data help my business?